- Home

-- 1Empty completely and rinse to remove all residue
+- 1Empty completely and rinse out soap, detergent, or food residue

-- 3Remove any pump dispensers, spray nozzles, or trigger mechanisms
+- 3Remove pump dispensers, spray nozzles, and trigger sprayers (metal springs and mixed plastics)

-- 4Remove outer labels only if they peel off easily
+- 4Leave labels if they do not peel easily

 - Curbside recycling